JonathanMEdwards/subtext10/doc/language.md

 Note that the terms input and output mean different things in computational notebooks like Jupyter, where an input is a formula and the paired output is its value.
 Notebooks do not let the user directly edit a value as can be done with non-formula cells in a spreadsheet and input items in Subtext.

 Subtext specifies how to pronounce its syntax.
-The above example syntax is pronounced “record of, x set 0, y equals x plus 1”.
-A `{` is pronounced “of”, `:` is pronounced “set”, and `=` is pronounced “equals”.
+The above example syntax is pronounced “record of, x as 0, y equals x plus 1”.
+A `{` is pronounced “of”, `:` is pronounced “as”, and `=` is pronounced “equals”.
 Note that, unlike imany programming languages, `=` means the same thing as in mathematics — the left and right sides have the same value.
 The ':' means the left hand side originally had the same value as the right-hand side.

 > The distinction between `:` and `=` may be too subtle, but we haven’t come up with a better alternative.

 ### Formulas
 In the item definition `y = x + 1` the part to the right of the `=` is called a _formula_.
 Formulas are simple programs.
 They contain literal values like `1` and _references_ to items elsewhere in the workspace like `x` and `+`.
 They can _call_ the program defining an item, like `+`, which is the built-in program that adds numbers.
 Programs have one or more inputs and produce a result value.
-The program `+` is _called_ by first, making a copy of it, then setting its inputs to the values of `x` and `1`, and then taking its result as the value of `y`.
+The program `+` is _called_ by first, making a copy of it, then changing its inputs to the values of `x` and `1`, and then taking its result as the value of `y`.
 The two references here are just names, but in general they can be paths (see Reference binding).

 > In PL terminology, Subtext programs are pure strict functions.
 Subtext tries to use plain English instead of mathematical concepts, and so uses just “program”.
 In this case the term 'function” has the wrong meaning in both Math and English!
 The functions of Functional Programming are not actually mathematical functions.
 > Subtext is also referentially transparent, which means that equal inputs produce equal results.